Data Augmentation Revisited: Rethinking the Distribution Gap between Clean and Augmented Data: Experiments

 We refine the models without these intensive data augmentation methods.
-Since the standard data augmentation methods are moderate which bring a very small distribution gap between clean and augmented data, we preserve the standard data augmentation when refining.
+Since the standard data augmentation methods bring a small distribution gap between clean and augmented data, we preserve the standard data augmentation when refining, which will be discussed in detail later.
 For PreActResNet-18 and WideResNet-28-10, the models are refined for 50 epochs, and for Shake-Shake, the models are refined for 200 epochs.
 During refinement, the learning rate keeps a small value.
 For the models trained with the step-wise learning rate decay, the learning rate is set to be the same as that in the final epoch of the last stage, and for the models trained with the Cosine learning rate decay, the learning is adjusted to a reasonably small value.